 Five and a half years ago, the new online brand poured their marketing efforts into social media.
 Social platforms were just starting to gain steam so Shawn stuck his ground when it came to building that momentum.
 It paid off because now, Vexil boasts over 100,000 followers on both Facebook and Instagram, a feat that is usually only accomplished by large scale and global brands.
 To this date, Shawn still does all of the marketing and product design for Vexil.

 Shawn stayed consistent with driving people to his website.
 “It wasn’t crazy growth out of nowhere, but it’s been nice and steady growth.
-The first two years weren’t as steep as the last three, but it has continued to steadily gain momentum.”
+The first three years weren’t as steep as the last few, but it has continued to steadily gain momentum.”

 Vexil is also diving into the Texas Music Scene.
 Shawn said, “Music is also a passion of mine, I play and write a little as a hobby.
-We have officially started working with Texas Music artist Jon Stork, David Adam Byrnes, Colby Keeling and just this week we finalized a partnership with Aaron Watson.
-I’m excited about this new venture and look forward to doing more in the future.”
+We currently work with Texas Music artist Carson Jeffrey and David Adam Byrnes and we look forward to doing more in the future.”

 According to Shawn, there have definitely been learning curves in the apparel business.
 “You put product out there, you see what people like, you design the next phase based on likes, and it’s just a trial and error experience.
 It’s a challenge but I love challenges.”